Aigues-Mortes: Middle Ages

 He built a road between the marshes and built the Carbonnière Tower to serve as a watchtower and protect access to the city.
 Louis IX then built the Constance Tower on the site of the old Matafère Tower, to house the garrison.
-In 1272, his son and successor, Philip III the Bold, ordered the continuation of the construction of walls to completely encircle the small town.
+In 1272, his son and successor, Philip III the Bold, ordered the continuation of the construction of walls to encircle the small town completely.
 The work would not be completed for another 30 years.

 This was the city from which Louis IX twice departed for the Seventh Crusade in 1248 and for the Eighth Crusade in 1270, where he died of dysentery at Tunis.

 The year 1270 has been established, mistakenly for many historians, as the last step of a process initiated at the end of the 11th century.
 The judgment is hasty because the transfer of crusaders or mercenaries from the harbour of Aigues-Mortes continued after this year.
 The order given in 1275 to Sir Guillaume de Roussillon by Philip III the Bold and Pope Gregory X after the Council of Lyons in 1274 to reinforce Saint-Jean d'Acre in the East shows that maritime activity continued for a ninth crusade which never took place.

 There is a popular belief that the sea reached Aigues-Mortes in 1270.
 In fact, as confirmed by studies of the engineer Charles Leon Dombre, the whole of Aigues-Mortes, including the port itself, was in the Marette pond, the Canal-Viel and Grau Louis, the Canal Viel being the access channel to the sea.
 The Grau-Louis was approximately at the modern location of La Grande-Motte.

 At the beginning of the 14th century, Philip the Fair used the fortified site to incarcerate the Templars.
 Between 8 and 11 November 1307, forty-five of them were put to the question, found guilty, and held prisoner in the Tower of Constance.